Zathuras/CLI/README.md

 # CLI

-This repo is a collection of Linux commands for learning purposes
+## This repo is a collection of commands for learning purposes
-# COMMAND LINE INTERFACES
-# LINUX COMMANDS